aluedtke7/piradio/README.md

     sudo apt update && sudo apt install i2c-tools

 #### Start binary with parameters
+Piradio comes with several command line parameters.
+When no parameters are given, the LCD will be used.
+All parameters are case sensitive.

     cd /home/pi
     ./piradio           # uses the LCD
     ./piradio -oled     # uses the OLED
     ./piradio -help     # shows all options
     Usage of ./piradio:
-      -camelCase
+      -backlightOff
+        	set to switch off backlight after some time -backlightOffTime int
+        	backlight switch off time in s (3s...3600s) (default 15) -camelCase
         	set to format title
       -debug
         	set to output mplayer info on stdout -lcdDelay int
-        	initial delay for LCD in s (1s...10s) (default 3) -noise
+        	initial delay for LCD in s (1s...10s) (default 3) -noBluetooth
+        	set to only use analog output
+      -noise
             set to remove noise from title
       -oled